cocos/cocos-docs/en/getting-started/first-game/advance.md

                 }

                 if (this.stepsLabel) {
-                    this.stepsLabel.string = '0';   // 将步数重置为0
+                    this.stepsLabel.string = '0';   // Reset the number of steps to 0
                 }
-                // 会出现的现象就是，游戏开始的瞬间人物已经开始移动
-                // 因此，这里需要做延迟处理
+                // What happens is that the character already starts moving at the moment the game starts
-                setTimeout(() => {
+                // Therefore, a delay is needed here setTimeout(() => {
                     if (this.playerCtrl) {
                         this.playerCtrl.setInputActive(true);